mikeislearning/generator-mamma/README.md

 This will provide grunt plugins to include CoffeeScript files in your workflow

-4. AngularJS
+4. AngularJS or Backbone

-You have the option of using AngularJS.
-Should you select it, you will be prompted to use:
+If you select AngularJS, you will be prompted to use:
 * Angular Cookies -
 * Angular Resource -
 * Angular Sanitize -